Please read below for some of our most frequently ask questions. For anything related to driving offences please get in contact with us today

 What is the penalty range/maximum punishment for speeding offences?

 Most speeding offences would normally be dealt with by way of a Fixed Penalty Notice, resulting in 3 penalty points and a £100 fine.
 If the matter proceeds to Court, there is a range of between 3 and 6 points or disqualification, in addition to any financial penalty that can be given.
-If you already have 9 points or more then you need to speak to us -click here.

 Could a speeding offence result in a disqualification?